mahsankhaan/CICD-in-kubernetes-service-with-integration-of-Slack-platform/README.md

 **Continuous integration & Deployment in IBM Kubernetes service with integration of Slack platform**

-This tutorial show how to setup CI/CD for applications running on the Kubernetes service and how to enhance the colloboration expereince within the team by integrating Slack platform .
+This tutorial show how to setup IBM Toolchain that uses CI/CD stack to maintain and deploy  applications running on  IBM Kubernetes service and how to enhance the collaboration experience within the team by integrating Slack platform  .

 ## Architecture